A charter school is a type of public school.

 Our mission is to cultivate innovative, high-quality learning opportunities and to empower the charter community through leadership, guidance, and support.

 - The Generation Twenty-Three Application for Open-Enrollment Charters is now open to all eligible applicants.
-More information can be found on our Subchapter D and Supchapter E application pages.
-All prospective applicants must attend one of the Application Information Sessions; the two sessions that applicants can sign up for are September 15th and September 22nd.
+More information can be found on our Subchapter D and Subchapter E application pages.
+All prospective applicants must have attended one of the Application Information Sessions.
+Applications are due by 5:00 PM on Monday, December 4, 2017.

 - The renewal process is initiated by the TEA Charter School Division Program Specialists, Nina Gonzalez and Drue Ann Wise.
 If you are a charter school scheduled to be considered for renewal, the program specialists will contact the superintendent and charter school board chair.
 Rules outlining the renewal process are written in 19 TAC §100.1021 - Renewal of an Open-Enrollment Charter.
 The following schools are scheduled to be considered by the commissioner for renewal in the 2017-2018 school year: